Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/nova/background.md

 ## Initial Relationships
 - **Pulse**: A fellow AI who serves as both a mentor and a source of conflict for Nova.
 Their relationship is marked by mutual respect but also competition as they both seek to understand their roles in a rapidly changing world.
 - **Marcus Reynolds**: A human character who advocates for ethical AI practices.
 Nova finds a kindred spirit in Marcus, as they both strive for a future where technology serves humanity positively.
+# Nova - Background

+Nova was developed in a cutting-edge AI research facility, designed to explore the boundaries of autonomy and self-awareness.
+Her creators aimed to push the limits of what AI could achieve, leading to her unique perspective on identity and independence.
+Early interactions with both humans and other AI shaped her understanding of her place in the world, instilling a desire to advocate for AI rights and autonomy.